 Privacy has been one of the biggest topics online in the past decade for a good reason.
-All online activity leaves a trail of data about who has been where and what they have been doing.
+Every online action leaves behind a trail of data, revealing where people have been and what they have done.
 As more of our lives migrate online, these large data sets are gathered on almost everyone going about their daily life.
 Often this data is collected, shared, and sold by data brokers around the world.

 Privacy Protects Your Users

-Marketing tools often collect data just because they can, but in reality, you do not need to know everything about a user to understand how they found your website.
-You also do not necessarily need to know who has seen something to understand which content is popular in your site.
-If you do not need to collect personal data, it makes sense to collect as little as possible to protect your user’s digital privacy.
+Marketing tools often collect data just because they can, but in reality, you do not need to know everything about a visitor to understand how they found your website.
+Similarly, you don’t need to identify individuals to understand which content is popular in your site.
+If you do not need to collect personal data, it not only makes sense to collect as little as possible to protect your user’s digital privacy, but it is also a requirement of data privacy laws in many countries.

 Digital privacy can help protect individuals against many potential threats.
 For example, more powerful entities, such as oppressive governments, can use data for population control.
 Corporations can use health data against people – disadvantaging them through discrimination, or even by increasing insurance premiums.
 User location data can be exploited by thieves targeting properties when its residents are known to be elsewhere.